srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_9_Lab.md

 #### Task 1: Deploy an Azure VM by using an Azure Resource Manager QuickStart template

+1. From your lab computer, start a web browser, navigate to the [Azure portal](https://portal.azure.com), and sign in by provided credentials , you can find it in the environment details tab.

 1. From your lab computer, open another browser tab, navigate to the [301-nested-vms-in-virtual-network Azure QuickStart template](https://github.com/Azure/azure-quickstart-templates/tree/master/301-nested-vms-in-virtual-network) or copy this link(https://github.com/Azure/azure-quickstart-templates/tree/master/301-nested-vms-in-virtual-network) and select **Deploy to Azure**.
 This will automatically redirect the browser to the **Hyper-V Host Virtual Machine with nested VMs** blade in the Azure portal.

 1. On the **Hyper-V Host Virtual Machine with nested VMs** blade in the Azure portal, specify the following settings (leave others with their default values):